marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/alternate-keywords.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: alternate keywords, keywords, alternate

 .. _alternate-keywords:

-.. index:: alternate keywords

-.. index:: keywords, alternate

 Alternate Keywords
 ******************